Doctors Revision

 There are two possible outcomes, which determine whether the cycle repeats or pauses.

-• The uterine lining breaks down, and a new period begins at Day 1.
+• Simultaneously, the hormone withdrawal triggers prostaglandin release in the uterus, the spiral arteries spasm, the uterine lining breaks down, and a new period begins at Day 1.

 Test Your Knowledge